 General Refuse Collection Information and Rules

-NOTE: Replacement of lost, stolen or damaged containers are no longer free.
+NOTE: Replacement of lost, stolen or damaged containers is no longer free.

 - Automated Refuse Collection

 - Help Keep Your Neighborhood Litter Free and Clean